AndroidDeveloperLB/AutoFitTextView/README.md

  - API 12-15 (including) of Android might have issues as a cause of [**this known bug**][3], but in most cases it should work fine there too.

- - On very rare cases, the last character of a line goes to the next line.
-If you know how to fix it, please write down about it.

   [1]: http://stackoverflow.com/questions/16017165/auto-fit-textview-for-android/21851239